ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 # Coding Guidelines

-This document contains the coding guidelines for the ASPIRE Python Project.
+This document contains the coding guidelines for the ASPIRE Python project.

 ## Coding Style

 In order to keep the code consistent, please read and follow [PEP 8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008) and [PEP 257 Docstring Conventions](https://www.python.org/dev/peps/pep-0257/) guidelines.
 [This webpage](https://realpython.com/documenting-python-code/) is a good guide for documenting Python Code.
-For automatic checking of style problems, [Pycharm] from Jet Brains (https://www.jetbrains.com/pycharm/) is a good candidate which has the professional version for academic users with free license fee.
+For automatic checking of style problems, [Pycharm from Jet Brains](https://www.jetbrains.com/pycharm/) is a good candidate which has the professional version for academic users with free license fee.